1. Sports

 What Do Red Stakes or Red Lines Mean on a Golf Course?

-Answer: Red stakes and red lines on a golf course indicate a lateral water hazard.
-A lateral water hazard is differentiated from a "standard" water hazard by the fact that it is, well, lateral.
+Red stakes pounded into the ground on a golf course or red lines painted on the ground are the markers used to indicate a lateral water hazard.
+A lateral water hazard is differentiated from a "regular" water hazard by the fact that it is, well, lateral.
 That is, it runs alongside or adjacent to the line of play, rather than across it.

 Picture a typical water hazard, say, a creek that crosses the fairway or a pond in front of the putting green.
 If a golfer hits into such a water hazard, it's no problem to take a drop behind the spot where his ball entered the hazard.

-And, by the way, different sections of the same body of water on a golf course can be designated a water hazard and a lateral water hazard.
+Different sections of the same body of water on a golf course can be designated a water hazard and a lateral water hazard.
 Picture a pond that runs alongside the hole, then fingers out into the fairway.
-That part crossing the fairway - which can be easily dropped behind - would be marked with yellow stakes and lines; that part alongside the hole would be marked with red stakes and lines.
+That part crossing the fairway—which can be easily dropped behind—would be marked with yellow stakes and lines; that part alongside the hole would be marked with red stakes and lines.

 As for dealing with a ball that has entered a lateral water hazard: Golfers have the same option to play from the hazard if they so desire.